-Born and raised in San Antonio, Texas, Chicana painter Marta Sanchez is deeply inspired by traditional Mexican folk art expressions.
+Born and raised in San Antonio, Texas, Chicana painter Marta Sanchez has been inspired by traditional Mexican folkloric art expressions and contemporary issues.
 Her works on paper are mostly linocuts and monotypes, which follow the social and cultural traditions of Mexican and Chicano/a Art.
 Her paintings are mainly on tin or industrial corrugated metal.
 The materials, scale, and issues connect to present day concerns.

 Marta has been working on a series of paintings of the San Antonio train yards near her childhood home.
 Through these paintings, she explores the role of trains in the Mexican migration through the Southern Pacific.
 Carpas, traveling circus and vaudeville troupes that performed throughout Mexico, are the inspiration for another series that has captivated Marta’s creative energies.
 Wings Press published a book on the collaborative suite of Carpa related serigraphs titled Transcendental Train Yards.
 The collaborative suite was created with Chicana poet and folklorist, Norma E. Cantú.